-24. Payment of remuneration
+27. Payment of remuneration to worker

-(1) Every employer shall pay remuneration to a worker at monthly intervals, unless the parties agree to payment at shorter intervals.
+- (1) Every employer shall pay remuneration to a worker at monthly intervals, unless the parties agree to payment at shorter intervals. - (2) Every employer shall pay remuneration directly to every worker -

-- (2) Every employer shall pay remuneration directly to every worker - - in legal tender only, unless there is a written agreement between the parties for payment by cheque or into the worker's bank account; - (b) during working hours at the place of work, when paid in legal tender or by cheque; and
+- (a) in legal tender only, unless there is a written agreement between the parties for payment by cheque or into the worker's bank account; - (b) during working hours at the place of work, when paid in legal tender or by cheque; and - (c) in any other case not later than on the last working day of the pay period.

-- (c) in any other case not later than on the last working day of the pay period. - (3) Every employer shall - - (a) issue to every worker, at the time of paying remuneration, a payslip, in the form set out in the Third Schedule, which shall indicate the contribution made by the employer to the Portable Retirement Gratuity Fund specified in Part XII; and - (b) cause every worker, to whom remuneration is paid in legal tender or by cheque, to sign in or affix his thumbprint in a remuneration book setting out the particulars of the remuneration paid. - (4) No employer shall, in respect of the payment of remuneration - - (a) restrict, by agreement or otherwise, the freedom of a worker to determine where and how his remuneration is to be spent; or - (b) pay, require or permit remuneration to be paid in a shop, or cause or allow the owner of the shop or his representative or any person employed by him, to pay remuneration due to the worker, unless the worker is employed to work in the shop.

-(5) Where a worker is required to replace another worker drawing a higher remuneration and to perform the same level of work as the other worker, he shall be paid the remuneration applicable to that other worker.

-(6) Where a claim of non-payment of wages is made to the Court, the Court may, where it thinks fit, order an employer to pay interest at a rate not exceeding 12 per cent in a year on the amount of wages due from the date of non-payment or short payment to the date of payment.
+(3) Every employer shall -

+- (a) issue to every worker, at the time of paying remuneration, a payslip, in the form set out in the Second Schedule, which shall indicate the contribution made by the employer to the Portable Retirement Gratuity Fund specified in Part VIII; and - (b) cause every worker, to whom remuneration is paid in legal tender or by cheque, to sign in or affix his thumbprint in a remuneration book setting out the particulars of the remuneration paid. - (4) No employer shall, in respect of the payment of remuneration - (a) restrict, by agreement or otherwise, the freedom of a worker to determine where and how his remuneration is to be spent; or - (b) pay, require or permit remuneration to be paid in a shop, or cause or allow the owner of the shop or his representative or any person employed by him, to pay remuneration due to the worker, unless the worker is employed to work in the shop. - (5) Where a worker is required to replace another worker drawing a higher remuneration and to perform the same level of work as the other worker, he shall be paid the remuneration corresponding to the initial salary in the salary scale, if any, of the other worker or the salary drawn by the other worker, whichever is applicable. - (6) Where a claim of non-payment of wages is made to the Court, the Court may, where it thinks fit, order an employer to pay interest at a rate not exceeding 12 per cent in a year on the amount of remuneration due from the date of non-payment or short payment to the date of payment.